vinistaiguer/test-frontend-legaplan/README.md

 In the model I am sharing, it is a basic example of how to persist data in Firestore, whether to add, update, delete, or query documents.

-#### Benefits:

-Test application functionalities without a real backend.
-Provide simulated data quickly and efficiently.
-The server.js file is configured to initialize the JSON Server, allowing your Next.js application to interact with it as if it were a real API.

 ### 🤝 Contribution
 Feel free to contribute!
 Send your suggestions or corrections via pull requests.